tlee2210/tlee2210/README.md

-### Hi there 👋
+### Overal
 ---
-I'm Le Thanh Thien,  dedicated Backend Developer with a solid grasp of Java and C#, and a passion for architecting robust and scalable web applications.
+👋 I'm Le Thanh Thien,  dedicated Backend Developer with a solid grasp of Java and C#, and a passion for architecting robust and scalable web applications.

 ---
 <h3 align="left">Languages and Tools:</h3>